 By way of reminder, assets costing equal to or below the following thresholds (GST exclusive if you are GST registered) can be treated as tax deductible rather than depreciable capital assets:

 - $500 for assets acquired on or before 16th March 2020

 - $5,000 for assets acquired on or between 17th March 2020 and 16th March 2021

 - $1,000 for assets acquired on or after 17th March 2021

-If in doubt, please contact your client manager to discuss how these thresholds may impact you and how you can manage the purchase to keep it below the threshold.
+If in doubt, please contact your client manager to discuss how these thresholds apply and how you can manage purchases to keep them below the threshold.